sharket/linux-lvm-backups/README.md

 ```
 BACKUP_SECRET=$(cat /usr/local/etc/backup_secret.txt | openssl enc -aes-256-cbc -md sha512 -a -d -pbkdf2 -iter 100000 -salt -pass pass:'YOUR_PASSWORD')
 ```
 Additionally, instead of using root account, you can create a dedicated one for running the script with explicit ownership and permissions for the password file.
-This would also require setting up appropriate permissions for that account to manage LVM snapshots and write access to the output folder.
+This would also require setting up appropriate permissions for that account to manage LVM snapshots, imaging with dd, and write access to the output folder.

 ### How to restore?
 You can list available Logical Volumes with `sudo lvdisplay` command.
 Let's assume your target partition is /dev/vg_test/temp.
 Volume Group in this case is named `vg_test`, Logical Volume is `temp`.
 To restore the image: